C# Methods: A Comprehensive Guide to Functions in C#

 }

-Let's illustrate a C# method with a simple example.
-We'll create a method that calculates the factorial of a given number using recursion.
-The factorial of a non-negative integer n is calculated by multiplying all positive integers that are equal to or smaller than n together.
+Let’s implement a method that calculates the factorial of a number using recursion.
+The factorial of a non-negative integer n is the product of all positive integers less than or equal to n.

 using System;